 Shipments weighing 1-250 lbs, not exceeding 10 pieces not requiring expedited service are to be shipped via UPS or FedEx.

 CONVENTIONAL LTL SHIPMENTS:

-Shipments weighing between 250 lbs. and 7,500 lbs or up to 750 cubic feet
+Shipments weighing between 250 lbs. and 7,500 lbs or up to 750 cubic feet.

 All shipments having the same destination on the same day must be combined and shipped on a single bill of lading, at the same price bracket, including shipments consigned to a freight consolidator.